-- Mother positions one of her infants in the cradle position facing her.
-The infant's head is in the bend of her arm with their body across the mother's chest. - Mother positions the second infant in the football position facing her other breast, with her infant's body tucked under her arm.
+- Mother positions one of the infants in the cradle position facing her.
+The infant's head is in the bend of the mother's arm with their body across the mother's chest. - Mother positions the second infant in the football position facing the other breast, with the infant's body tucked under the mother's arm.